Poor Dionis: Philosophical novel

 The story's various folkloric reminiscences are in part introduced by Romantic localism.
 They reach down through Christian mythology, into apocrypha, heresy and Gnosticism.
 In the 1960s, academic Rosa del Conte proposed that the text alluded to Babylonian religion, Buddhism, Orphism, Mithraism, and Bogomilism.
 Philologist Anca Voicu also writes that the Gnostic source, a borrowing from the "fall of Sophia" myth (with some echoes from the Book of Proverbs and other orthodox writs), is Poor Dionis's very "narrative matter".
 The angels' description is picked up directly from the Apocalypse of Paul, while the moonscape replicates visions of paradise found in ancestral Romanian stories.
 Ruben's hybrid appearance also follows early Romanian ideas about the physical attributes of wisdom.
 The ideal of an unreachable but desirable lady, seen from below, is described by historian of culture Ioan P. Culianu as a nod in the direction of damsel in distress mythology.

-Among the Eminescu scholars, Bhose has pleaded for the work to be seen as one of Eminescu's Hindu-inspired contributions.
+Among the Eminescu scholars, Gheorghe Ceaușescu proposes that the novella, and in particular the Gautier quote, stand as evidence of Eminescu's Orientalism: "Eminescu was convinced of the Orient's superiority when confronted with the so-called progress in the West [...].
+The Orient is the only place where the ancient knowledge survives."
+Bhose has pleaded for the work to be seen as one of Eminescu's Hindu-inspired contributions.
 She believes that, beyond adopting Kantian and Schopenhauerian discourse, Poor Dionis incorporates echoes from Vedanta philosophy and the Upanishads (known to have been read in translation by young Eminescu), even though, she asserts, the text does not follow such ideas to the letter.
 Bhose sees the novella as akin to the Advaita Vedanta, the metaphysical school of Adi Shankara.
 Shankara preached that all the selves in the cosmos are reflections of a formless divine presence.
 Also according to Bhose, concepts such as time perception and reincarnation came to Eminescu by way of Hindu philosophy.
+The reincarnation imagery and Eminescu's underlying belief in "the perishable outer layer of man and his undying soul" are also explored in the short story Avatarii faraonului Tlà, which invoked themes from Ancient Egyptian religion.